-In Step 1, the e-MLDA gives priority to setting up lightpaths between node-pairs that are directly connected by fiber.
+In Step 1, e-MLDA gives priority to setting up lightpaths between node-pairs that are directly connected by fiber.
 This operation is necessary to ensure the reachability between nodes.
-The e-MLDA selects a node-pair (i', j') in descending order of traffic volume, which is the same way of selecting the node-pair as the MLDA does.
-Though there are other ways of selecting the node-pair to be accommodated (e.g., longest first, random), the effect of the order of node-pair to be accommodated on the performance is little (difference among the various ways are bellow 10% [10]).
+The e-MLDA approach selects a node-pair (i', j') in descending order of traffic volume, which is the same way of selecting the node-pair as MLDA does.
+Though there are other ways of selecting the node-pairs to be accommodated (e.g., longest first, random), the effect of the order of node-pairs to be accommodated on the performance is small (the difference among the various ways is bellow 10% [10]).
 Step 4 checks whether or not existing lightpaths are capable of accommodating the traffic $q{i'j'}$ .
-If the available bandwidth $T{tv}$ is insufficient to transport the IP traffic, new lightpaths are set up in Step 5.
-Since $T{tv}$ is already available by existing lightpaths, the number of lightpaths required to accommodate the requested traffic volume is $|(q{i'j'} - T{tv})/C|$ .
+If the available bandwidth $T{sd}$ is insufficient to transport the IP traffic, new lightpaths are set up in Step 5.
+Since $T{sd}$ is already available by existing lightpaths, the number of lightpaths required to accommodate the requested traffic volume is $\lfloor (q{i'j'} - T{sd})/C \rfloor$ .

 Step 5.1 deals with the case where we are able to set up enough lightpaths to accommodate the requested traffic.
-However, in IP over WDM network, we must consider the property of the IP, that is, the shortest path is utilized by IP traffic, even if multi-hop lightpaths with larger hop count are available.
-To avoid the situation where multi-hop lightpaths with different hop counts are set up between any node-pair, we divide any lightpaths that originate at node t and pass through node v at node v.
-In Step 5.2, if we are unable to set up the required lightpaths because too few wavelengths are available, we set $v \leftarrow B{tv}$ and go back to Step 4 in order to accommodate $q{ij}$ between nodes t and $B{tv}$ .
-Note that, after $q{i'j'}$ has been accommodated between t and $B{tv}$ , Step 5.1 sets t to $B{tv}$ and v to j'.
-We then try to set up a lightpath between nodes $B{tv}$ and j'.
+However, in an IP-over-WDM network, we must consider the property of IP, that is, the shortest path is utilized by IP traffic, even if multi-hop lightpaths with larger hop count are available.
+To avoid the situation where multi-hop lightpaths with different hop counts are set up between any node-pair, any lightpaths originating at node s and passing through node d are split at node d.
+In Step 5.2, if we are unable to set up the required lightpaths because there are too few wavelengths available, we set $d \leftarrow B{sd}$ and go back to Step 4 in order to accommodate $q{ij}$ between nodes s and $B{sd}$ .
+Note that, after $q{i'j'}$ has been accommodated between s and $B{sd}$ , Step 5.1 sets s to $B{sd}$ and d to j'.
+We then try to set up a lightpath between nodes $B{sd}$ and j'.

-We now evaluate the complexity of the e-MLDA.
+We now evaluate the complexity of e-MLDA.
 For N(N-1) node-pairs, e-MLDA tries to set up multi-hop lightpaths.
-In order to set up multi-hop lightpaths for a node-pair, e-MLDA searches available wavelengths among W wavelengths $\sum{i=0}^{H-1} (H-i)$ times at most (H is a hop count of a route between a node-pair).
+In order to set up multi-hop lightpaths for a node-pair, e-MLDA searches the available wavelengths among W wavelengths for $\sum{i=0}^{H-1}(H-i)$ times at most (H is a hop count of a route between a node-pair).
 This is because e-MLDA tries to set up lightpaths that are one-hop shorter than those that e-MLDA tried to set up before.
-As a result, the e-MLDA tries to set up lightpaths with $H, H-1, \ldots, 1$ hop counts in turn until e-MLDA finds enough wavelengths.
+As a result, e-MLDA tries to set up lightpaths with $H, H - 1, \ldots, 1$ hop counts in turn until e-MLDA finds enough wavelengths.
 The total complexity of e-MLDA is $O(N^2H^2W)$ .